kubernetes-sigs/node-feature-discovery/docs/deployment/operator.md

 ## Uninstallation

-If you followed the deployment instructions above you can simply do:
+If you followed the deployment instructions above you can uninstall NFD with:

 ```bash
 kubectl -n nfd delete NodeFeatureDiscovery my-nfd-deployment